abc1196/sd2018b-project/README.md

 Once the nodes are running in the cluster, we can access to the web browser, and check that the web application is ok.
 ![][2]
 **Figure 2.** Web application running.
-Afterwards, we deleted a node to see if the application contined running, we executed the following command:
+Afterwards, we deleted a node to see if the application continued running, we executed the following command:
 ![][3]
 **Figure 3.** Command executed to delete a node and message showed.
 We appreciate only two nodes on console, so we went check the web service and it continued working.